makersacademy/news-summary-challenge/README.md

 ```
 - Go to either of the addresses returned in the command line and begin using the app!

+- To view the tests, open index.html and open the console.
+This will show the passing tests and will give you a better understanding of the testing framework I created and how it works.

 ## User Stories
 ```